-- Net investment in capital and intangible assets Consists of capital and intangible assets including restricted capital and intangible assets, net of accumulated depreciation or amortization and reduced by the outstanding balances of any bonds, mortgages, notes or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Unrestricted net position All other net position that do not meet the definitions of "Net investment in capital assets".
+- Net investment in capital and intangible assets Consists of capital and intangible assets including restricted capital and intangible assets, net of accumulated depreciation or amortization and reduced by the outstanding balances of any bonds, mortgages, notes or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted for debt service consists of assets restricted by constraints imposed by (1) external groups such as creditors, grantors, contributors or regulations of other governments; or (2) law through constitutional provisions or enabling legislation reduced by liabilities and deferred inflows of resources related to those assets. - Unrestricted net position All other net position that do not meet the definitions of "Net investment in capital assets".